dilkhush21/Robot_C2/README.md

 4)  Insert memory card to raspbarry pi
 5)  Check ip of pi using ip scanner - you may narrow down the search range to IPs that you wifirouter is currently supporting
 6)  Use "MobaXtern" or any SSH client to connect to the pi
-7)  *Open GUI using command startlxde and copy the git repo all files and folder to /home/pi
+7)  *Open GUI using command startlxde
+8)  copy the downloaded git repo all files and folder to /home/pi
-8)  edit /etc/dphys-swapfile and change CONF_SWAPSIZE to 2048
+9)  edit /etc/dphys-swapfile and change CONF_SWAPSIZE to 2048
 10)  Open Chromium from startmenu bar
 11)  Go to git repository and "Robot_support_file" to download opencv.sh and install_ROS.sh to pi's /home/pi folder
 12)  In terminal use ```chmod +x  opencv.sh``` and ```chmod +x  install_ROS.sh```to give permission